 How to Apply

-- Download the Local Food Market Development Grant Program 2019 Request for Proposals (RFP).
+- Download the Local Food Market Development Grant Program 2020 Request for Applications (RFA).

 - Sign up for a WebGrants account, VAAFM's online Grants Management System (GMS).

 - Submit your application in WebGrants starting February 24th at noon.
 Application closes April 12th, 2020

 Proposals addressing market access in Vermont institutions, defined as colleges and universities, early childcare and pre-k-12 schools, hospitals, nursing homes, and correctional facilities, and wholesale market access, including grocery stores, independent retail, and food co-ops, will be considered.
 Grants will be distributed through a competitive application review process to agricultural producers, producer groups, and value-chain facilitators.
 To qualify for funding consideration, applicants must either be a Vermont producer or producer group in pursuit of institutional or in-state wholesale market development, or a value-chain facilitator that will directly support Vermont producers’ access to institutional or wholesale market expansion in Vermont.

 Grants ranging from 2k – 5k will be targeted towards:

 - Infrastructure Development: on-farm capital improvements, equipment purchases

 - Technology: accounting, tracking, and/or sales software, website, or app development

 - Market Access and Development: innovative solutions to logistics and/or distribution